 To sum up, tax data deviates substantially from given state of the art concepts.
 Because of its historic availability it is anyhow an essential data source for trend analysis.
 Finally, it has to be mentioned that the aggregated tax statistics reported from the FTA are the result in the end of the line in the process of levying taxes.
 This means there is also micro tax data around that allows addressing most of the mentioned conceptual drawbacks.
 We recommend researchers to check the availability of such data in their country.

-s
+It is not possible to base all analyses on cantonal micro tax data for two reasons.
+First, local government authorities levy taxes in Switzerland, micro tax data is therefore preserved by cantonal tax agency and micro datasets can only be provided in accordance to cantonal privacy law, which sometimes forbid a delivery even for scientific purpose.
+Second, archiving resources from cantonal authorities are restricted and improved only recently, therefore cantonal tax data cover different and, in general, shorter time periods.

 Appendix